 I couldn’t help but consider how dogs could be used for persons with dementia.
 Some Alzheimer’s units have dogs and the residents can become quite attached to them.
 In fact, the scuffle that caused Jim to be kicked out of a nursing home was over the dog.

-According to Psychology Today, in 2014 two groups—one in Scotland and one in Israel— trained dogs to assist a person with dementia.
+According to Psychology Today, in 2014 two groups—one in Scotland and one in Israel— trained dogs to assist persons with dementia.
 Dogs are on a six-foot leash so they can lead their owner in an appropriate direction.
 The dogs understand the command “home” to keep a person from being lost.

 To assist caregivers, the dog’s collar has a GPS navigational device that can be activated remotely.
 The dog is trained to recognize the tone as a command to return home.
 If a person leaves home without the dog, the dog can track by scent to find the lost person.

 The dementia assist dogs are trained to recognize different tones to help a person “remember” daily tasks.
 Different tones will instruct the dog to bring medicine in a bite proof bag with a note, lead the person to a cabinet to remind them to eat, drink water, or other personal care.
 The dog also knows how to trip an alarm in case the person falls, chokes, or needs intervention.

 In the United States, 4 Paws in Zenia, Ohio, trains Alzheimer’s Assistance dogs.
 Training an Alzheimer’s Assistance dog costs between $40,000 - $60,000.
 The family receives assistance with the cost of training.
 Their website plainly states that if a person cannot be left alone, they should not be left alone with the dog.
 The purpose of these dogs is to help the quality of life for the caregivers and their loved ones with dementia.
 In addition to the assistance a dementia trained dog can provide, he is also a companion and walking the dog provides exercise.